jatin69/srijan-2019/articles/large-primes.md

 > “God may not play dice with the universe, but something strange is going on with the prime numbers.”
 > -Paul Erdos

-“December 21, 2018 -- The largest known prime number **2<sup>82589933</sup> - 1** has being discovered by **The Great Internet Mersenne Prime Search (GIMPS)** which has **24,862,048** digits.
+“December 21, 2018 -- The largest known prime number **2<sup>82589933</sup> - 1** has been discovered by **The Great Internet Mersenne Prime Search (GIMPS)** which has **24,862,048** digits.
 A computer volunteered by Patrick Laroche from Ocala, Florida made the find on December 7, 2018.”

-Primes, whole numbers with exactly two factors, have always influenced the mathematical world with its beauty.
-It has made cryptography an enigma.
+Primes, whole numbers with exactly two factors, have always influenced the mathematical world with their beauty.
+They have made cryptography an enigma.
 Large primes are used in encryption to make networks more secure.
 And who can forget the million-dollar problem of Riemann Hypothesis, which is based on the distribution of primes?
 Also, there is a sort of joy in finding large prime numbers in society.

 The layman’s way for checking a number to be prime is, trial division of the number n with 2,3 and odd numbers of the form 6k±1 (k>=1) less than or equal to √n.
 But, the time complexity for executing this is **exponential (O(2<sup>n/2</sup>))**, to the size of n and is not acceptable for large numbers.
 Let’s compute for a sample.
-If we assume, a supercomputer can exexute 1016 iterations in one second and we run this program 24x7x365 hours, it would not have completed till the moment, even if we started at the big-bang to check the primality of largest prime known till date.
+If we assume, a supercomputer can execute 1016 iterations in one second and we run this program 24x7x365 hours, it would not have completed till the moment, even if we started at the big-bang to check the primality of largest prime known till date.

-The question therefore is, how is the primality of numbers of such huge sizes is checked?
+The question therefore is, how is the primality of such large numbers checked?

-Methods like Fermat’s Little Theorem and Miller-Rabin test exist, but there is some error/probability associated with them.
+Methods like Fermat’s Little Theorem and Miller-Rabin test exist, but there is a slight probability of error associated with them.

 Lucas-Lehmer test, developed by Édouard Lucas and improved by him and Derrick Henry Lehmer is used to check the primality of special types of numbers known as Mersenne numbers.
 These are the numbers of the form 2<sup>n</sup> – 1.
 Under this test, a Mersenne number, 2<sup>n</sup> -1 is prime, if and only if, n is odd prime and (n-1)th element of the Lucas-Lehmer sequence (given below) is divisible by the number.